ryjen/ryjen.github.io/content/post/futurism-nanotech-humanity.md

 If an emerging nano technology provided environmental benefit to the world, it might also be limited in use for the same reasons.

-#### Love / Hate

-Some people say that love is the answer.
-I think this is terribly naive.
-You can love in an egoic state like you would an object and this just leads to more suffering in the long term.

-A good concept of love is "Recognizing the other as your self".

 ## The Economic Problem

 The economic system is complex, but in modern terms largley based on credit.
 Credit is based upon trust in a future outcome.
 Typically in capitalist terms the trust is an expectation to produce more economic benefit.